cloud-cli/server/README.md

 ## Introduction

-This service provides a way to create TailwindCSS configurations to generate design systems.
+This service provides a way to create TailwindCSS configurations and generate design systems.

 Additionally, it's possible to create component definitions reusing the same CSS classes created by Tailwind definitions.